MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 This is done by declaring a FSSensorGroupId and FSSensorGroupName tag in an Extension INF to be created under the device interface property for each camera.

-However, if Extension INF is not provided, ODMs may use the same MSOS Descriptors to publish the FSSensorGroupId and FSSensorGroupName values.
+However, if Extension INF isn't provided, ODMs may use the same MSOS Descriptors to publish the FSSensorGroupId and FSSensorGroupName values.
 The inbox Windows 10 USB Video Class driver will automatically take any MSOS Descriptor whose Payload Name has been prefixed with "UVC-" and migrate the tag into the device interface property store (removing the "UVC-" prefix).

-So a Type 1 and Type 2 Camera which publishes the following will allow the OS to synthesize the cameras into a multi-device Sensor Group for use with Windows Hello:
+So a Type 1 and Type 2 Camera that publishes the following will allow the OS to synthesize the cameras into a multi-device Sensor Group for use with Windows Hello:

 > UVC-FSSensorGroupId
 > UVC-FSSensorGroupName